oneops/oneops.github.io/admin/operate/inductor.md

 ---
-layout: admin-doc
+layout: wmt/docs
 title: Inductor
+side-navigation: admin-navigation.html
 ---

+# Inductor

 The **Inductor** consumes WorkOrders (rfc / configuration change) or ActionOrders (`start`, `stop`, etc) from a queue by zone, executes them and posts a result message back to the **controller**.

 A WorkOrder is a request for change (RFC) of a configuration item (CI).
 An ActionOrder is request to perform an action that is typically not associated to a configuration item.
 Example action are reboot, repair, snapshot, restore, etc.

 The `account.Cloud.location` is used by the controller to publish the order into a queue.
 The inductors consume,